Path to licensure

 The Architect Registration Examination® (ARE) assesses candidates for their knowledge, skills, and ability to provide the various services required in the practice of architecture.
 Each of the test’s seven divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
 Some jurisdictions might have additional requirements, such as an additional oral exam/interview.
 Visit the Washington State Department of Licensing website to learn more about the requirements for our state.

 AIA Seattle hosts Study Sessions series to help set testing expectations and provide our Associate Members with the tools to study and test successfully.
-We are planning for our upcoming Fall 2016 session.
-If you’d like to be placed on the wait list for Fall 2016 please sign up here.
+If you’d like to be placed on the wait list for study sessions in 2017 please sign up here.